-We're passionate about making sure practice and policy decisions in the city are informed by research evidence.
-We work with the University of Bristol, the University of West of England and Brunelcare to host quarterly events sharing the latest research related to ageing and older people's experiences.
-Events are open to professionals and members of the public.
+We're passionate about making sure practice and policy decisions in the city are informed by evidence.
+We work with the University of Bristol and the University of West of England to host quarterly events sharing the latest research related to ageing and older people's experiences.
+Events are free and open to anyone who is interested in the topic, from academics, professionals, to members of the public.